TatianaKarpovaP/Portfolio_Data_Analyst/project_2.md

 </html>

 ## <a id="title2">Key findings</a>
-1) Amount of default credits is quite large;
+1) Amount of default credits is quite large, I would say more than everage what requires immediate actions!;
-2) Risky Grades: D, E, F, G
+2) Risky Grades are: D, E, F, G
-3) Risky intent:
-   A, B - Debt consolidation, Education, Medical and Personal C, D - Home impov., Medical, Debt consolidation
-4) Less risky grades:
+3) Less risky grades are:
    A, B - Education, Venture, Medical and Personal
    C, D - Education, Personal, and Venture
+4) Risky intent are:
+   A, B - Debt consolidation, Education, Medical and Personal C, D - Home impov., Medical, Debt consolidation
 5) Grades groups are highly diverse;
+6) Standard deviation for lots of factors are equal;

 ## <a id="title3">Management recommendations</a>
-1) Develop credits programs for the profitable sectors;
+1) Develop credits programs for the profitable sectors.
+For example, to increase the availability of loans to students for education by providing credit holidays);
-2) Develop extra servises/programms for risky sectors (like medical or finance insurance, refinancing debts with a lower interest rate)
+2) Develop extra servises/programms for risky sectors.
+For example, in cooperation with medical insurance organizations, offer a low interest rate for loans for medical purposes; Or offer refinancing debts with a lower interest rate)
-3) Reconsider the approach to assigning a grade;
+3) Reconsider the approach to assigning a grade.
+The 7 existing grades are divided uneven.
+There are clustering methods which are way more effective.

-## <a id="title4">Concluding remarks</a>

-After the analysis, the main findings can be practically applied in the Artificial Bank operation.
-In particular, the distinctive characteristics of reliable and unreliable groups, as well as the main factors influencing group belonging.
-- Firstly, to use the proposed model in the web application on daily basis for decision making.
-Just entering the client's basic data, such as age, education level, work experience, residence at the same address, annual income, debt-to-income ratio, credit card and other debts, and the probability of being unreliable is calculated.
-- Secondly, to design its own credit scores, for example, the “ABC” system, dividing customers into three groups depended on the probability of being unreliable.
-Group "A" includes the most reliable clients (0.45–0), "C" - the least reliable (1–0.56), and "B" (0.55–0.46) is considered a “Gray zone” where changes are required to improve the assessment, for example, an find new income sources or repayment of existing debts.
-- Thirdly, to supplement the database with new loan parameters to improve the model such as term, interest rate, and amount.
-It may extend the model.

-To improve the model, I recommend a more in-depth analysis of the influence of the debt structure, the income of all members of the household, and household composition.
-Additionally, as a new factor, I would like to consider the impact of a credit terms on the final decision-making process.
-This could be assisted by statistics on the following factors: total amount, duration, purpose, and the percentage of the requested credit.

 These recommendations may reduce the percentage of non-repayment loans and increase the bank's assets turnover, making it more financial stable.

 ######  *Thank you for your attention.
 I am available to answer any questions or provide suggestions*